North Pacific Gyre | Honolulu – Victoria

 After breakfast, we’ll clear out of US customs and immigration, cast off the lines and head out to sea.
 We’ll set the sails just as we did the day before, only this time we’ll be on our way to Mexico.
 We’ll fall into our watch schedule and have our first night under the stars at sea.

 Day 4 – 18: Offshore Sailing

 We will all find our rhythm to life at sea and the days will fade in and out upon big blue.
 No two days, sunrises, sunsets or watches will be the same.
 Hopefully we’ll spot some good sea life, including dolphins, whales, albatross and boobies.
 As we adjust our sails along the way, things that seemed so foreign in the beginning will quickly become second nature, and the miles will fall behind as we continue north.

-After more than two weeks at sea, we’ll arrive in gorgeous Ensenada.
-We’ll sail past Isla de Todos Santos and enter the bustling port, where we’ll be greeted by a rowdy crowd of California Sea Lions.
-We’ll come alongside the dock, and while we wait to get cleared through customs and immigration, we’ll tidy Sea Dragon.
-After we’re cleared it will be time for a cold beverage, a walk on terra firma and a group dinner on shore to celebrate our arrival.
+After more than two weeks at sea, we’ll pass through the straights of Juan de Fuca.
+After entering historic Victoria harbor, we’ll dock at the customs dock, and while we wait to get cleared through customs and immigration, we’ll tidy Sea Dragon.
+After we’re cleared we’ll move to our marina and it will be time for a cold beverage, a walk on terra firma and a group dinner on shore to celebrate our arrival.

 After a fun night out, it will be time to disembark Sea Dragon at 0900.
 We’ll all say so long, but not goodbye and you’ll find yourself free to explore beautiful Ensenada.

 – All meals (vegetarian), snacks, and drinks on board